adamwwilkinson/Obsidian-Vault/Electrical Engineering/Energy Storage Circuit Elements.md

 ### Series Combination of Capacitors
 $$\frac{1}C_{T} = \frac{1}C_{1} + \frac{1}C_{2}$$

-The charge in a specefic capacitor is the same as the total charge, divided by the amount of capacitors.
+The charge in a specific capacitor is the same as the total charge, divided by the amount of capacitors.

 ### Deriving Voltage
 $$v(t) = \frac 1 C \int_0^t i(t) \mathrm d t + v_0$$